-And So I Watch You from Afar are an instrumental rock band based in Belfast, Northern Ireland.
-While its music is frequently described as post-rock, the foursome has more in common with contemporary math rock acts like Adebisi Shank and Maybeshewill.
-Having adopted tongue-in-cheek faux metal stage names like Bone Crusher and Gut Slurper, their music blends the ferocity and passion of classic '80s hardcore with the stage savvy and theatrical flair of arena metal for a fusion that is as invigorating as it is difficult to describe.
+The music of And So I Watch You from Afar, an instrumental rock band based in Belfast, Northern Ireland, is frequently described as post-rock, but the foursome has more in common with contemporary math rock acts like Adebisi Shank and Maybeshewill.
+Having adopted tongue-in-cheek faux metal stage names like Bone Crusher and Gut Slurper, the band blends the ferocity and passion of classic '80s hardcore with the stage savvy and theatrical flair of arena metal for a fusion that is as invigorating as it is difficult to describe.

 And So I Watch You from Afar formed in late 2005 in rural County Derry, Northern Ireland.
 Guitarists Rory Friers (aka Bone Crusher) and Tony Wright (aka Face Eater) had been members of the band Zombie Safari Park alongside drummer Chris Wee (aka Blood Gargler), and the three continued to play together following that group's demise.
 To their ranks they recruited bassist Johnny Adger (aka Gut Slurper), who had played in another band, Pepperbook, with Wright.
 Together, they moved to Belfast and quickly built up a live following in the city.
 In October of 2007, they teamed up with three other Belfast rock bands -- Driving by Night, LaFaro, and Cruz, as well as Fighting with Wire frontman Cahir O'Doherty -- to produce the EP Tonight the City Burns, a communal project that launched with a gig in Belfast featuring each of the bands.